Duet3D/wiki-content/User_manual/Connecting_hardware/IO_Neopixel_DotStar.md

 Note that movement will be suspended any time M150 is used to update LEDs.
 So OK at the start/end of a print, or the end of heating up, but not a good idea during a print.
 This is because the CONN_LCD port doesn't have hardware DMA support for LEDs, the CPU has to stop all other activity including step pulse generation in order to generate the correct pulses to set the LEDs.

-The signal level on pin 5 of the CONN_LCD connector is 3.3V so you need to level shift it to 5V.
+The signal level on pin 5 of the CONN_LCD connector is 3.3V so you may need to level shift it to 5V.
 You should to do one of the following:
+* Try it!
+LEDs often work okay with 3.3V signalling.
 * Level shift the signal to 5V.
 A non-inverting 74HCT series gate or buffer such as 74HCT08 can be used to do this.
 * Use Neopixels that accept 3.3V signals (they exist now but are not common)
 * Reduce the supply voltage to the LED strip below 5V.
 You could probably get away with using a single 1N400x diode to drop the 5V power voltage to the entire strip, or see [this Hackaday article](https://hackaday.com/2017/01/20/cheating-at-5v-ws2812-control-to-use-a-3-3v-data-line/)